 For the duration analysis we used proportional hazards models with maximum duration for stock-sampled data that account for varying entry.
 We assumed a piecewise constant baseline hazard on different intervals (calculated in months for unemployment and in years for both domestic care and prolonged illness).
 Looking at the baseline survival function, we find that in the case of unemployment the native Dutch reference individual leaves unemployment the fastest, while Turks leave unemployment the slowest.
-The analysis of the departure from domestic care, which is restricted to women, establishes that among the reference women Moroccans clearly have the fastest outflow, while the Antilleans and Turks, Dutch native women till the age of 60, have the slowest outflow.
-In the case of leaving disability, the departure is the fastest for the Antillean reference individual.
-More generally, Moroccans diverge remarkably from all other groups that show very low outflows, especially in the first ten years of disability.
-However, Moroccan women with young children, more than half of those women, have a virtually zero departure rate from domestic rate.
+The analysis of the transition from domestic care to work, which is restricted to women, establishes that among the reference women Antilleans clearly have the fastest outflow, while the Dutch natives have the slowest outflow.
+We explained this somewhat remarkable outcome from the traditional attitude among the specific category of lower educated native women who completely stop working after giving birth to a child.
+In the case of disability to work, the transition to the labor market is the fastest for the Antillean reference individual.
+More generally, Antilleans diverge remarkably from all other groups that show very low outflows, especially in the first ten years of disability.

 Our analyses thus show that unequal exclusionary risks exist, but to a different degree for the various groups and with variations per transition type.
 Turks and Moroccans have the longest expected unemployment duration.
 Among the Moroccans and the Turks, women also have the longest expected home care duration.
-Native Dutch furthermore have the longest disability duration.
+Moroccans furthermore have the longest disability duration.
 While the expected unemployment duration among Antilleans is longer than among Dutch natives, their expected disability duration is the shortest.
 Surinamese and Antilleans have similar expected durations for unemployment and domestic care (among women), which are both longer than the respective expected durations for Dutch natives.

 To find out whether transition skills really affect the transition chances, we used decomposition analyses on the expected durations estimated by the proportional hazards model.
 In the case of unemployment, we first established that the impact of the observed characteristics on the outflow differs among the various groups.
 We then showed that the higher exclusionary risks for the Turks and Moroccans are mainly attributable to their unfavorable observed characteristics.
 These characteristics concern both endowments and demographic features, such as marital status, gender and age.
+Particularly for the Turks, the baseline duration dependence is also unfavorable, which might indicate that transition skills are relevant.
+But the differences in baseline hazards are not significant in the unemployment analysis.